-The Series 2016 Bonds are subject to redemption at the option of the District prior to their maturity in the manner provided by the Bond Indenture.
-The Series 2016 Bonds are subject to extraordinary mandatory redemption prior to maturity in the manner determined by the Bond Indenture.
+The Series 2016 and Series 2018 Bonds are subject to redemption at the option of the District prior to their maturity in the manner provided by the Bond Indenture.
+The Series 2016 and Series 2018 Bonds are subject to extraordinary mandatory redemption prior to maturity in the manner determined by the Bond Indenture.

-The Bond Indenture established certain amounts be maintained in a reserve account.
-In addition, the Bond Indenture has certain restrictions and requirements relating principally to the use of proceeds to pay for the infrastructure improvements and the procedures to be followed by the District on assessments to property owners.
+The Bond Indentures established certain amounts be maintained in a reserve account.
+In addition, the Bond Indentures have certain restrictions and requirements relating principally to the use of proceeds to pay for the infrastructure improvements and the procedures to be followed by the District on assessments to property owners.
 The District agrees to levy special assessments in annual amounts adequate to provide payment of debt service and to meet the reserve requirements.